 Here is a full list of past award winners.
 In 2019, cash awards totaled $165,000, with artwork bringing in an additional $91,500.
 But that’s not the whole fest.
 Every year, a number of screenings take place out of competition, including at galas, spotlight screenings for narratives and documentaries, midnight films, Tribeca N.O.W and Tribeca TV selections, and more.

 What usually screens in competition?
 Tribeca has a record of awarding emerging, and often very young, filmmakers.
 The winner of 2019’s Best U.S. Narrative Feature award was “Burning Cane,” the debut of 19-year-old Phillip Youmans.
 The New Orleans filmmaker had reached director Benh Zeitlin (“Beasts of the Southern Wild”) via Instagram, who then served as executive producer on “Burning Cane.”
 Youmans told Indiewire, “It’s hard to really separate my age from the discussion...I totally understand that it’s part of the story.
 But I do want people to be able to appreciate the film on its own merits.”

 In 2017, Nadia Alexander won best actress in a U.S. Narrative Feature film for “Blame.”
 The film was the debut feature of Quinn Shepard, who also starred in the film.
 “We cast the actors we felt were going to be the truest versions of the characters.
 That’s why the film is what it is,” Shepard told Backstage.
 “I’m a firm believer that there is still a life for auteur films that don’t compromise on their artistic integrity.”
 Clearly, Tribeca Film Festival is one of the venues for this sort of work.

-Here is a full list of the screenings that were scheduled for the 2020 festival, with the categories of competition below.
+Below is a full list of the screenings that were scheduled for the recent festival, with the categories of competition below.